joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 also communicated with return codes, is frequently the case.
 It's also clumsy to return multiple values.

 A warning: this complaint is subjective.
 In many ways, the usability of return codes is actually elegant.
 You reuse very simple primitives -- integers, returns, and `if` branches -- that are used in myriad other situations.
+In my humble opinion, errors are an important enough aspect of programming that the language should be helping you out.

 Go has a nice syntactic shortcut to make the standard return code checking *slightly* more pleasant: